-"We must ask ourselves in astonishment whether

-Germany is our friend since sentiments are expressed in the German Press hostile to the revision of the borders forced upon Hungary by the Treaty of St. Germaine?
-It is clear that Germany wants the 'Anschluss,' and it is also clear that in Austria considerable sections of the population support these aspirations.
-I fear not only the downfall of a Christian State living in harmony with us, but also that the 'Anschluss' will not stop at the border of Austria and Hungary.
+"We must ask ourselves in astonishment whether Germany is our friend since sentiments are expressed in the German press hostile to the revision of the borders forced upon Hungary by the treaty of St. Germaine?
+It is clear that Germany wants the Anschluss. and it is also clear that in Austria considerable sections of the population support these aspirations.
+I fear not only the downfall of a Christian state living in harmony with us, but also that the Anschluss will not stop at the border of Austria and Hungary.
 We know that the dream of the Germans is a line from Raab to Steinamanger, cutting off Burgenland from Hungary.
 In connection with the German demands for colonies a French paper indicated that Germany has pretentions not only in Africa, but that it cannot ensure its existence without Hungary, and therefore it is the aim of Germany to annex all of Western Hungary."

-Other Hungarian deputies stated that in the recent period the various leaders of the Fascist putschist organisations have received not less than three million German marks and that in recent months German agitators have literally flooded Western Hungary with leaflets.
-Furthermore, it has been established that the Budapest Chief of Police and a number of Hungarian Officers supported the putschist adventure and the plan to overthrow Daranyi and to replace him by a government "of the right," meaning by that nothing other than a government dependent upon Hitler.
-The former Prime Minister, Bethlen, and Tibor von Eckhardt, the ambitious leader of the "Small Farmers' Party" exposed the putschist plans and forced the weakling Daranyi, who cannot keep all the members of his cabinet in hand to adopt energetic measures.
-Eckhardt mobilised the peasants in the Hungarian villages and threatened to march on Budapest with a hundred thousand of them if the Government did not succeed in preventing the putsch.
+Other Hungarian deputies stated that in the recent period the various leaders of the fascist putschist organizations have received not less than three million German marks and that in recent months German agitators have literally flooded Western Hungary with leaflets.
+Furthermore, it has been established that the Budapest Chief of Police and a number Hungarian officers supported the of putschist adventure and the plan to overthrow Daranyi and to replace him by a government dependent upon Hitler.
+The former Prime Minister, Bethlen, and Tibor von Eckhardt, the ambitious leader of the "Small Farmers' Party," exposed the putschist plans and forced the weakling Daranyi, who cannot keep all the members of his cabinet in hand, to adopt energetic measures.
+Eckhardt mobilized the peasants in the Hungarian villages and threatened to march on Budapest with a hundred thousand of them if the government did not succeed in preventing the putsch.

-Bethlen and Tibor von Eckhardt are far from sympathising with any kind of Left tendency, but they support a foreign policy that is opposed to turning Hungary into a German colony.
-Consequently their struggle against the Hungarian "Pfeilkreuzler" and "Sensenkreuzler" and other varieties of the German Fascist "Hakenkreuzler" (swastika) is in no way a struggle for freedom and democracy.
-The struggle on the other hand of Hitler's agents against these outand-out reactionaries is by no means a struggle against "Bolshevism," or democracy which Hitler calls the first stage of Bolshevism.
+Bethlen and Tibor von Eckhardt are far from sympathizing with any kind of Left tendency, but they support a foreign policy that is opposed to turning Hungary into a German colony.
+Consequently their struggle against the Hungarian Pfeilkreuzler and Sensenkreuzler and other varieties of the German fascist Hakenkreuzler (swastika) is in no way a struggle for freedom and democracy.
+The struggle, on the other hand, of Hitler's agents against these out-and-out reactionaries is by no means a struggle against Bolshevism, or democracy, which Hitler calls the first stage of Bolshevism.
 The struggle is simply as to whether Hungary is to preserve its independence or is to become a colony of Hitler Germany.

-Goemboes, Daranyi's predecessor, pursued a foreign policy aimed at bringing about a rapprochement between Hungary and Hitler Germany in return for which Germany temporarily supported the demand for the revision of Hungary's borders.
+Gömbös, Daranyi's predecessor, pursued a foreign policy aimed at bringing about a rapprochement between Hungary and Hitler Germany in return for which Germany temporarily supported the demand for the revision of Hungary's borders.
 But German imperialism was prepared to link up its policy with that of the Hungarian "revisionists" only as the glutton links up with the piece of meat he swallows.
-German imperialism wants to transform southeastern Europe into its "sphere of influence" and so it is ready to "sacrifice" the demands of the Hungarian "revisionists" in order to establish better relations with Jugoslavia.
-In Hungary the opposition to the Goemboes policy grew, and when Goemboes died it was not one of his closest associates who became Prime Minister, but the colourless Daranyi, who stood between Goemboes and Bethlen.
-The relations between Hungary and Hitler Germany became cooler, and German Fascism considered it necessary to utilise more brutal methods in order to subordinate Hungary to its desires.
+German imperialism wants to transform Southeastern Europe into its "sphere of influence" and so it is ready to "sacrifice" the demands of the Hungarian "revisionists" in order to establish better relations with Jugoslavia.
+In Hungary the opposition to the Gömbös' policy grew. and when Gömbös died it was not one of his closest associates who became Prime Minister, but the colorless Daranyi, who stood between Gömbös and Bethlen.
+The relations between Hungary and Hitler Germany became cooler, and German fascism considered it necessary to utilize more brutal methods in order to subordinate Hungary to its desires.